 Moving to New Zealand

 Expats moving to New Zealand have to make a distinct life choice.
-The island country is remote, sparsely populated and income levels are low relative to countries such as the USA and the UK.
+The island country is remote, sparsely populated and income levels are low in relation to countries such as the USA and the UK.

-At the same time, people who live in New Zealand are surrounded by awe-inspiring natural splendour and enjoy a high quality of life.
-Auckland achieved third place in the 2014 Mercer Quality of Living Survey, while Wellington came 12th out of 221 cities across the world.
+At the same time, people who live in New Zealand are surrounded by awe-inspiring natural splendour and are able to enjoy a high quality of life.
+Auckland achieved third place in the 2015 Mercer Quality of Living Survey, while Wellington came 12th out of 221 cities across the world.

-Around a fifth of the people living and working in the country were born overseas, and it hosts large communities from the UK, North America, South Africa, the South Pacific, India and China.
+Around a fifth of the people living and working in the country were born overseas, hosting large communities from the UK, North America, South Africa, the South Pacific, India and China.

 Despite the population being fairly spread out on average, high demand and shortage of housing, especially in Auckland, means that many residents cannot afford to buy property.
 As such, many expats prefer to rent property in the country, at least until they get a better understanding of the local market.

 New arrivals will learn that New Zealand’s transport infrastructure is well developed and easily used.
 Most cities have a public bus network, all of its major cities are linked by rail, and a regular ferry service connects the North and South Islands.

 Known to its Māori inhabitants as Aoteoroa, which means “Land of the Long White Cloud”, the country gets its share of cold and rainy weather.
 Expats will be relieved to know that the country usually does get more sunshine than most European countries.

 Expats who commit to their new home and are suited to the laid-back, outdoors lifestyle it offers will find that New Zealand has the potential to be an ideal expat destination.